 Unfortunately for MLM participants attempting to discern between legitimate and illegitimate businesses, finding a uniform definition for a pyramid scheme has proven to be “a Bermuda triangle” for legal and layperson stakeholders alike.
 Even individuals within the FTC struggle with the delineation.
 In 2015, an FTC spokesperson was asked by a reporter to distinguish between illegal pyramid schemes and legal MLMs.
 He answered, “I have nothing for you…we’re not going to answer it.”
 Despite this lack of a definitive dividing line, the chairwoman of the FTC has summarized factors from caselaw that can help determine if a company is engaging in pyramid-like unfair and deceptive business practices.
 The factors for a legal, non-pyramid structure are as follows: (1) sales must be to real customers; (2) sales must be profitable and verifiable; (3) program targets or thresholds should not be satisfied by product purchases alone; and (4) compensation must be based on genuine retail sales.
 However, even this simplified definition is complicated by the FTC’s acknowledgment that retail customers can include MLM participants themselves.

 An FTC finding of “unfair and deceptive practice(s)” is difficult, time-consuming, and costly.
-Under Section 5a, the FTC is required to engage in a fact-intensive investigation into whether there was an affirmative misrepresentation of potential earnings by the MLM.
-Due to the cost and governmental resources required to bring legal action against an MLM under Section 5a, many reports are dismissed despite widespread financial loss by a particular MLM’s participants.
+Under Section 5(a), the FTC is required to engage in a fact-intensive investigation into whether there was an affirmative misrepresentation of potential earnings by the MLM.
+Due to the cost and governmental resources required to bring legal action against an MLM under Section 5(a), many reports are dismissed despite widespread financial loss by a particular MLM’s participants.
 By the point that a fraudulent MLM has aggregated enough consumer complaints to warrant FTC action, many individuals have already incurred great losses.
-This aggregation time for FTC Section 5a complaints can be substantial.
+This aggregation time for FTC Section 5(a) complaints can be substantial.
 In the words of one commenter, “(i)f you want timely action [on an MLM complaint], don’t hold your breath waiting for the Federal Trade Commission to act….”
-In one recent example, a FOIA request shows that the FTC received consumer complaints against the MLM Herbalife as far back as December 2008, with a settlement occurring eight years later in 2016.
+In one recent example, a Freedom of Information Act (FOIA) request shows that the FTC received consumer complaints against the MLM Herbalife as far back as December 2008, with a settlement occurring eight years later in 2016.
 This is not an atypical timeline for FTC settlements against MLMs.

 3. Differentiating MLMs and Pyramid Schemes as Fraudulent Securities Through the Securities Exchange Commission (SEC)